jacksund/simmate/docs/full_guides/workflows/overview.md

 ## Basic use

-[Tutorials 01-05](https://jacksund.github.io/simmate/getting_started/overview/) will teach you how to run workflows and access their results.
+[The getting-started tutorials](/getting_started/overview/) will teach you how to run workflows and access their results.
 But as a review:

 ``` python
 from simmate.workflows.static_energy import StaticEnergy__Vasp__Matproj as workflow